Busflow Docs

 Architectural decision: We separate Costing and Pricing into two distinct entities per the costing-pricing-separation ADR.
 The CostingSheet calculates costs; the PriceMatrix manages selling prices.

 Domain context: Backoffice Bounded Context.
-See PRODUCT_domain-model.md for entities, schema-backoffice.md for schema, tax-engine.md for service placement, and pricing-screen.md for UI.
+See domain-backoffice.md for entities, schema-backoffice.md for schema, tax-engine-protocol.md for tax strategy resolution, and pricing-screen.md for UI.

 Domain Service: CalculationEngine